w3f/Grants-Program/applications/Bono_Network.md

 The team comprises professionals with extensive experience in blockchain technology, AI development, and the legal industry.
 Key members have backgrounds in:

-- **Blockchain Development**: Experience with Substrate, smart contract development, and decentralized applications.
+- **Blockchain Development**: Experience with Substrate, smart contract development, and decentralized applications, blockchains, and protocols such as Concordium, Olympus, Uniswap V3 Liquidity Pools and many more.
-- **Artificial Intelligence**: Development of AI systems like Codename Arbiter, utilizing GPT-4 and advanced machine learning techniques.
+- **Artificial Intelligence**: Development of AI systems like Codename Arbiter, RAG + Vector Embedding architecture, utilizing various LLMs and advanced machine learning techniques.
 - **Legal Expertise**: Collaborations with international law firms, understanding of cross-border legal processes, and experience in legal tech innovations.

+Full Resume of all team members available on Linkedin.

 ### Team Code Repos